kylekap/Sports_Ranking_Systems/README.md

 ## About
 Generates:
-- SOS
-- SOV
-- SRS
+- Strength of Schedule (SOS)
+- Strength of Victory (SOV)
+- Simple Rating System (SRS)
-- Pythagorean Expectation (win %)
+- Pythagorean Expectation (Expected win %)
+- Comparative Performance Index (CPI)
+- Rating Percentage Index (RPI)
+- Square Gear rating

-For NFL & NCAA teams in a given season.
+Can be used for NFL & NCAA teams in a given season

 ## Contents
 - [Project](#football-sos)
   - [About](#about)
   - [Contents](#contents)

+## Future Plans
+- Add ELO
+- Add BRR
+- Add Colley Matrix Method
+- Add MJS

+Possible to add additional sports to this as well?
+But would need more research into effective ways of getting those scores, and would be expansion of the scope of the project.
+NCAAM / NCAAW
+NBA / WNBA

+## Caveats
+Non FBS team games are ignored in NCAAF, which will slightly alter vs "true" versions of those algorithms.